openspending/community.openspending.org/resources/osi/executive-summary.md

 * Absence of bulk download option
 * CAPTCHA codes preventing automated download
 * Publishing data in HTML or PDFs
-* Aritrary release thresholds - without transparency about how they were decided
+* Arbitrary release thresholds, such as are found in the UK and USA - without transparency about how they were decided

 ### Common vocabulary and language barriers